With Divide With Number Line Models Designer you can design fractions examples that use number line models to demonstrate dividing fractions.

 Uncheck the <EXPLAIN> check box to turn off the answer and the explanation.
 You can ask your learners to complete the number sentence.

 Uncheck the <SHOW INPUT> check box to make the input dialog boxes work like a password input boxes, hiding the numbers you input.

 With <EXPLAIN> and <SHOW INPUT> unchecked you can ask your learners to write a number sentence that explains the picture.

 With <EXPLAIN> and <SHOW COLOR> unchecked you can ask your learners to complete the picture by shading the circles.

-Notice that if the divisor is larger than the dividend, the quotient is less than one.
-Try 1 3/4 divided by 3 1/2.
+Try 1 3⁄4 divided by 3 1⁄2.
 Notice that only half the divisor fits into the dividend.

 To take a screen shot with the Ipad first press the Sleep/Wake button at the top right of the Ipad.
 While holding the Sleek/Wake button press and release the round Home button at the bottom of the screen.
 You should see a photo of the screen by going to the Home page and pressing the Photos icon.